 - Staff's clear understanding of the early learning goals leads to well planned activities which engage and sustain children's interest and efforts. - Children's personal, social and emotional development is good.
 They are confident and willing share toys with each other.
-Their behaviour is good. - High emphasis is placed on developing children's confidence to talk about their ideas, thoughts and experiences during circle time. - Children are making good progress in mathematical development.
-They are becoming familiar with mathematical language through planned activities and through the daily nursery routine.
+Behaviour is good. - High emphasis is place on developing children to talk about their ideas, thoughts and experiences during circle time. - Children are making good progress in mathematical development and are becoming familiar with the language through planned activities and the daily nursery routine.